vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/086/05_vishvA_dhAmAni.md

 title = "05"

 +++
-As should be clear from the immed. preceding discussion, as elsewhere in IX I take dhā́māni ‘domains’ as referring to the filter and subsequent locales that the soma traverses, not, with Ge, Soma’s forms.
-(What Re means by “structures” is uninterpretable to me.)
+As should be clear from the immed. preceding discussion, as elsewhere in IX I take dhā́māni ‘domains’ as referring to the filter and subsequent locales that the soma traverses, not, with Geldner, Soma’s forms.
+(What Renou means by “structures” is uninterpretable to me.)
 The physical locations on the ritual ground can also be viewed as the cosmic domains over which Soma has dominion - hence the hyperbolic statement in d, attributing universal rule to Soma.

 On víśvasya bhúvanasya rājasi, see the identical phrase in 28b.